New Source Performance Standards for Stationary Combustion Turbines (“Turbines NSPS”)

 Clean Air Act

-The Clean Air Act is the law that defines EPA’s responsibilities for protecting and improving the nation’s air quality and the stratospheric ozone layer.
-The EPA sets limits on certain air pollutants and determines how much can be in the air anywhere in the United States.
-The EPA also has the authority to limit emissions of air pollutants coming from sources like chemical plants, utilities, and steel mills.
+The Clean Air Act is the law that defines EPA’s responsibilities for protecting and improving the nation’s air quality and stratospheric ozone layer.
+The EPA sets limits on certain air pollutants and determines how much can be in the air anywhere in the U.S. The EPA also has the authority to limit emissions of air pollutants coming from sources like chemical plants, utilities and steel mills.
 Individual states or tribes may have stronger air pollution laws, but they may not have weaker pollution limits than those set by EPA.

 National Ambient Air Quality Standards (NAAQS)